kontist/kontist.github.io/docs.markdown

 #### UpdateTransferInput

-The available fields to update a Standing Order
+The available fields to update a transfer

 <table>
 <thead>